 Related Stories & Media

-- massage or other touch therapies
+- massage and other touch therapies such as reflexology

-- therapies using herb and plants extracts
+- therapies using herb and plants as a complementary remedy

 Many people also find talking, counselling and support groups a good source of support.